jamargoochIT/osticket-prereqs/README.md

-The user is automatically filled out as root because we set up our SQL server earlier and the Root user password.
+The user is automatically filled out as root because we set up our SQL server earlier along with the Root user password.

 Here is when we created the password.